Edwin-Ngouagna/Ngoungna-s-portfolio/README.md

 If there is a linear relationship between population (specifically where population ≤150,000) and murder rate in Georgia.
 Hypothesis Ho – There are no significant linear relationship between population (specifically where population ≤150,000) and murder rate in Georgia.

 Analysis The data was analyzed using R statistical software version 4.2.1.
-First we imported the data into R, Missing value analysis Filter the data Rename some variables (dplyr package) Data exploration to fully understand the data (glimpse using the EpiR package) Check for normality (Shapiro Wilk test and histograms) Check for linearity Data transformation using the mutate function Simple linear regression Interpretation
+First we imported the data into R, Missing value analysis, Filter the data, Rename some variables (dplyr package), Data exploration to fully understand the data (glimpse using the EpiR package), Check for normality (Shapiro Wilk test and histograms), Check for linearity, Data transformation using the mutate function, Simple linear regression, Interpretation.